 At Hantzmon Wiebel, we know nonprofit organizations from the inside out.
-Members of our firm serve on a number of nonprofit boards, and we are proud to support the mission of so many worthy organizations.
+Members of our firm serve on more than 40 nonprofit boards, and we are proud to support the mission of so many worthy organizations.

 In addition to our traditional accounting and tax services, our services for nonprofit organizations include:

-• AUDITS, REVIEWS, AND COMPILATIONS — Which level of service do you need?
-We’ll help you decide, based on how you plan to use your financial statements.
+Which level of service do you need?
+We’ll help you decide based on how you plan to use your financial statements.

-• EMPLOYEE BENEFIT PLAN AUDITS — Federal law requires qualified employee benefits plans with 100+ participants to be audited.
+Federal law requires qualified audits for employee benefits plans with 100+ participants.
 Our specialized team can perform both full-scope and limited-scope audits.

-• UNRELATED BUSINESS INCOME — A portion of your income may be subject to unrelated business income tax if it meets certain tax code requirements.
+A portion of your income may be subject to unrelated business income tax if it meets certain tax code requirements.
 We’ll make sure you meet the requirements.

 For more information about our services for nonprofit organizations, please contact: